ibm-cloud-docs/overview/shared-responsibility.md

 | Physical network and devices: Top of rack and spine | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} | {{site.data.keyword.IBM_notm}} |
 | Physical network and devices: Datacenter core | Customer | Customer | Customer | Customer | Customer |
 | Facilities and data centers | Customer | Customer | Customer | Customer | Customer |
-{: caption="Table 2.
-Shared responsibilities for hybrid cloud IaaS products" caption-side="top"}
+{: caption="Shared responsibilities for hybrid cloud IaaS products" caption-side="top"}

 For areas marked as shared responsibilities, the customer is responsible for all the configurations, and {{site.data.keyword.IBM_notm}} is responsible for all underlying management.
 For disaster recover, the customer is responsible for creating resources in a secondary region and managing the application and data disaster recovery.
 {: note}